-Jean Corp has a poor credit rating and decides to issue junk bonds in order to attract investment.
-Average corporate bonds in Jean Corp’s industry have interest rates of 4% while Jean Corp is offering Junk Bonds with 7%.
+For example, Jean Corp has a poor credit rating and decides to issue junk bonds in order to attract investment.
+Average corporate bonds in Jean Corp’s industry have interest rates of 4% while Jean Corp is offering junk bonds with 7%.
 While investors are receiving a higher interest rate, they are also including much higher risk into their portfolio and exposing themselves to a potential default on principal.

 For example, a corporate bond with a quality rating of AAA or AA is considered to be a high credit quality bond, while a bond with an A or BBB credit rating is considered to be of medium quality credit.
 Both of these examples are considered to be of investment grade.

-Fallen Angels Vs. Rising Stars
+Fallen Angels vs. Rising Stars

-Overall, purchasing Junk bonds tends to be an investment strategy used by particularly motivated individuals who are willing to take on significant risk in order to attain high returns.
+Overall, purchasing junk bonds tends to be an investment strategy used by particularly motivated individuals who are willing to take on significant risk in order to attain high returns.
 Many junk bonds do not allow investors to pull out for one to two years, so the importance of liquidity must be considered before investing.
 Finally, Junk bonds are similar to equities in that they follow the boom and bust cycles associated with the market.